mochoy/personal-site/src/assets/blog/a_crash_course_on_landing_internships/a_crash_course_on_landing_internships.md

 I honestly have *wayyy* too much to write about, in fact this post is barely scratching the surface.
 At the time of first writing this, I have my whole "How to Land an Electrical Engineering Internship" series of posts that's only like 1/10th completed and has already ammassed ~20,000 words/40 pages.
 I'm not exactly sure how long those posts will eventually end up, but certainly looking like 100,000+/200 words.
 Ain't no body tryna read a book and I'm certianly not trying to write a book.
 I'm honestly not sure if I'll even ever finish those, so this shorter guide is better than no guide at all.
 I say "shorter", but I'm shooting for ~10,000 words/20 pages.
 This shorter post will consolidate the main ideas of the entire process and you'll find much more detail in their dedicated posts.

-Here are the links to each post, updated as they come out:
+Here are the links to each post, updated as they come out.
+I'll divide this post similarly, so you can check out

 1. The Internship Mindset: Why do you even need an internship?
 It's so intimidating!
 2. Pre-Application: There are so many things to do before even sending out your first application